ArnautDaniel/RILEY/README.markdown

 <img src="https://i.imgur.com/HVWtgvZ.jpg" height="480" width="320">

+RILEY is licensed under rileyMIT.
+By using this software you pledge undying loyalty and ultimate power to Riley the labrador.

 Riley has been superseded by work on a desktop client version in the hopes of gaining even more speed and lower memory usage than a browser can provide.

 ## Usage